fosskers/credit/README.md

 will emerge. **Expect weird results** for one-man projects or projects that otherwise have a long history of pushing directly to `master` without using PRs.

-> Why not use commit counts instead of PRs?
+### Can I see commit counts too?

-Per-user commit counts are already available on Github.
+Yes!
+Pass `--commits` to the `repo` command.
+Keep in mind that this requires more data from Github, and so will take longer to complete.

-### Median vs Mean
+### Why do the *Median* and *Average* values differ?

-You may notice that sometimes the reported `Median` and `Average` results can be wildly different.
 Given the presence of outliers in a data set, it can sometimes be more accurate to consider the Median and not the Mean.

 In the case of maintainer response times, consider a developer who usually responds to all new Issues within 10 minutes.
 Then he goes on vacation, and